LiTao-0797/GMFE-Net/README.md

 # GMFE-Net<!---->

-Point cloud semantic segmentation model with general multi-feature fusion and extraction.<!---->
+Point cloud semantic segmentation model with general multi-feature fusion and extraction. <br/>
 The link to the paper is: https://doi.org/10.1080/01431161.2025.2603691

 ## Installation